YugabyteDB-Samples/yugabyte-simple-go-app/README.md

 The application connects to your YugabyteDB instance via [Go PostgreSQL driver](https://docs.yugabyte.com/latest/reference/drivers/ysql-client-drivers/#go-postgresql-driver-pq) and performs basic SQL operations.
-The instructions below are provided for [Yugabyte Cloud](https://cloud.yugabyte.com/) deployments.
+The instructions below are provided for [YugabyteDB Managed](https://cloud.yugabyte.com/) deployments.
 If you use a different type of deployment, then update the `sample-app.go` file with proper connection parameters.

-## Prerequisite
+## Prerequisites

 * Go version 1.17.6 or later is preffered.
 Earlier versions should work as well.
 * Command line tool or your favourite IDE, such as Visual Studio Code.

-## Start Yugabyte Cloud Cluster
+## Start YugabyteDB Managed Cluster

-* [Start YugabyteDB Cloud](https://docs.yugabyte.com/latest/yugabyte-cloud/cloud-quickstart/qs-add/) instance.
+* [Start YugabyteDB Managed](https://docs.yugabyte.com/latest/yugabyte-cloud/cloud-quickstart/qs-add/) instance.
 Free tier exists.
 * Add an IP address of your machine/laptop to the [IP allow list](https://docs.yugabyte.com/latest/yugabyte-cloud/cloud-secure-clusters/add-connections/#manage-ip-allow-lists)

 ## Clone Application Repository